 Finally, we made it to the end.
 Last but not least.
-This one right here is the reason why Our Redonkulous Life’s tag line is “Let the Adventures Begin”.
+This one right here is the reason why Our Redonkulous Life’s tagline used to be “Let the Adventures Begin”.
 Don’t wait for things to come your way.
 Go out and make your own adventures and take your own risks.
-Make decisions on your own life, don’t let others do it for you.
+Make decisions in your own life, don’t let others do it for you.
 You can’t get time back, don’t waste it.

 Thank you for reading the 34 Lessons I have learned!
 I have really enjoyed finding who and what makes me, me.
-I still have so much more to learn, so here is to another 34 MORE Lessons to learn.
+I still have so much more to learn, so here’s to 34 MORE Lessons to learn.
 See ya back here when I am 68.
 LOL

 If you want to give me a birthday present…